7 Conversion Rate Optimization Strategies Every Business Should Use

 When it comes to digital marketing, CRO is a valuable supporting strategy.

 As your business begins to earn more traffic from your SEO efforts, for instance, it becomes more important to start investing time into CRO.
-That’s because, with CRO, you can get the maximum value from your existing traffic.
+That’s because, with an effective CRO strategy, you can get the maximum value from your existing traffic.

 If you don’t have time for CRO, though, it’s worth considering hiring a conversion optimization agency.